trueos/pcbsd/docs/desktops.rst

 * **LXInput:** a tool to configure your keyboard and mouse found in :menuselection:`Preferences --> Keyboard and Mouse`.

-* `Openbox <http://wiki.lxde.org/en/Openbox>`_: the window manager used by LXDE.
-You can configure settings such as themes, appearance, mouse, and margins by going to :menuselection:`Preferences --> Openbox Configuration Manager`.
+* :ref:`Openbox`: the window manager used by LXDE.
+You can configure settings such as themes, appearance, mouse, and margins by going to
+  :menuselection:`Preferences --> Openbox Configuration Manager`.

 This `forum post <http://forums.pcbsd.org/showthread.php?t=19394>`_ describes how to configure an application to autostart when you login to LXDE.